dmitry-ivanov/laravel-testing-tools/README.md

 #### `willGiveConfirmation()`

-Check if the confirmation is seen during artisan command execution, and accept it:
+Add expectation that the given confirmation question would be shown, and accept it:

 ```php
 $this->willGiveConfirmation('Are you sure?', MyCommand::class);